ldelossa/way-shell/README.md

 Inside the toolbox we can't resolve application icons so the mixer panel will show a generic 'media' icon for audio sources.

-You'll only need to interface with DConf inside the container.
+You'll also need to interface with DConf inside the container.

-Given the docker file in that folder you could always just run those steps or a translation of those steps for your distro and install Way-Shell on your host machine.
+Given the docker file in that folder you could always just run those steps or, a translation of those steps for your distro, and install Way-Shell on your host machine.

 Eventually, I hope to get proper deb/rpm packaging for this project but its not on my immediate radar.

 Contributions welcome!

 ## Road to v1.0